 Women have played a vital role in the telecom industry for generations, but remain vastly underrepresented.

 Women’s History Month celebrates women’s contributions throughout history.
-Here at Allconnect, we want to commemorate this by highlighting significant female figures in the telecom industry, specifically, women in broadband.
+Here at Allconnect, we want to commemorate this by highlighting significant women figures in the telecom industry, specifically, women in broadband.

 History of women in telecom